aptos-foundation/AIPs/aips/on-chain-randomness-impl.md

  > - Any backwards compatibility issues we should be aware of?
  > - If there are issues, how can we mitigate or resolve them?

+**Potential bad state: stalled DKG**.
+In case of implementation bugs/bad configurations, DKG may never finish, so the new epoch won't come and buffered on-chain config updates won't be applied (though the chain doesn't halt).

 **Validators fail to generate randomness**.
 If this happens, the blockchain will halt as every block needs randomness to proceed for execution.

 **MEV attacks**.
 There is a risk of validators colluding together and leak the VRF secret key once the stake ratio of the malicious validators exceeds the secrecy threshold (50%).
 If this happens, the colluding validators can predict all randomness in the current epoch.